ucan-wg/invocation/README.md

   cause   optional &Invocation
 }

+type Authorization struct {
+  scope   [&Any] # The set of authorized links s       Varsig # Scope signed by the invoker
+}

 type Invocation struct {
-  ctx     Context
-  sig     Varsig
+  task    &Task
+  auth    &Authorization
 }

-type InvocationCapsule struct {
+type InvocationCapsule union {
-  inv     Invocation (rename "ucan/invoke@0.2.0")
+  | Invocation   ucan/invoke@0.2.0"
-}
+} representation keyed

-type Trace struct {
+type Outcome struct {
   ran     &Invocation # Invocation this is a receipt for

   out     Result # Output of the invocation